mcseves/mcseves.github.io/_posts/2020-10-25-starting-the-year.markdown

 ![The human senses]({{site.baseurl}}/assets/img/The_Human_Senses.jpg)

 ## First task
 Our meeting point was right in front of a coffee place called Anfa Café at Farringdon, a small district in Central London.
-Standing there, we found ourselves looking for ways to complete our first task, inspired by the way children playing carefreely exploring all their senses.
+Standing there, we found ourselves looking for ways to complete our first task, inspired by children playing carefreely exploring all their senses.
 This was the result:

 * **Sight:** wearing blue, crowns and beanies, and sporting some handmade face masks personalized with the four suits of a deck of cards, we placed ourselves on each side of the crossing road, the farthest way we could be where we could still see each other.
 Together, we synchronized a wave just like people do on game night at stadiums, keeping in sight the movement of each other.